Cycling UK Lincolnshire History

 S. Gray, S.K.
 Hardy, A.W.
 Evans, (Miss) M. Griffin.

 The DA soon dissolved but a flourishing section remained in Lincoln.
 In 1952-1953 Mollie Pughe contacted National Office and wrote to as many Lincolnshire members as possible to gain support for re-forming a Lincolnshire DA.
-After meetings in Lincoln and Grimsby there were enough signatures to form a DA.
+After meetings in Lincoln and Grimsby there were enough signatures required to form a DA.
 She wanted Lincoln to be the centre with Grimsby and Grantham forming additional sections.
 Mollie Pughe produced the first Link Magazine in 1953 and the publication continued for a number of years.

 The CTC Handbook 1954 (printed in 1953) gave details of the 'Proposed' Lincolnshire DA, the colours changing to a now familiar Lincoln Green and Orange.
 Miss M. Cox of Stanley Street, Lincoln was appointed DA Secretary.